-The delayed correlation between Pa and the MERCATOR variables respectively for the days J and J-1 is of the order of 15% and remains stable.
-Hence, a new indicator proportional to the temperature 26°C difference above integrated over MERCATOR mixed layer was evaluated [29].
+The delayed correlation between P_a and the MERCATOR variables respectively for the days J and J-1 is of the order of 15% and remains stable.
+Hence, a new indicator proportional to the temperature difference above 26°C integrated over the MERCATOR mixed layer was evaluated [30].
 The delayed correlation previously defined as between P_a and the MERCATOR indicator is of the order of 40%.
 This result suggests that if the atmospheric surface forcing is realistic, the MERCATOR indicator can give the mesoscale changes in the upper ocean interacting with the TC, which then participates in the TC intensification processes.
 Otherwise, when the surface forcing is not realistic the MERCATOR TCHP preserves the predictability related to the lowfrequency of ocean processes.
 In conclusion, the mesoscale changes in the upper ocean estimated from forced ocean global models at daily scales can be used as an independent indicator (e.g. in addition to indicators from satellite altimetry or air-sea coupled models), for building cross ocean indicators and/or to improve understanding on air-sea interactions.